World Languages (WL)

 A concentrated study of a special period, author or genre to be determined as needed in the departmental program.

-Individualized study of a foreign language or literature.
+Individualized study of one or more world languages, cultures or literatures.
 Topic, mode of study, and credit hours to be determined in consultation with the faculty member supervising work.
 Individualized/Independent Study and Research courses require a "Course Agreement for Students Enrolled in Non-Standard Courses" be completed by the student and faculty member prior to registration by the department.

 Typically offered in Fall, Spring, and Summer